 - Heat olive oil over medium heat in a large skillet or saucepan.
 Add garlic and cook for about a minute.
 If you're using jarred minced garlic about 30 seconds will do.

-- Add tomatoes, oregano, salt, and pepper.
+- Add tomatoes, Italian seasoning, salt, and pepper.
 Stir occasionally and cook until tomatoes burst and release juices.
-About 6-8 minutes.
-Using a heat-resistant or wooden spoon, fork, or potato masher, smash some of the tomatoes for a chunky, rustic sauce.
+About 6 to 8 minutes.
+Use a heat-resistant or wooden spoon, fork, or potato masher, to smash some of the tomatoes for a chunky, rustic sauce.

-- Add the fresh basil and crushed red pepper flakes and combine with sauce.
+- Add the optional fresh basil and crushed red pepper flakes and combine with the sauce.

-- Serve with pasta and optional grated cheese, veggie spirals, crusty bread, toast, eggs, or a grain bowl.
+- Serve with pasta, veggie spirals, crusty bread, toast, eggs, or a grain bowl.

 Notes